alertmixer/terraform-provider-amixr/website/docs/r/on_call_shift.html.markdown

   * `type` - (Required) The shift's type.
 Can be:
     - `single_event` - the event will be triggered once and does not repeat
     - `recurrent_event` - the event will be repeated in accordance with the recurrence rules
+    - `rolling_users` - the event will be repeated in accordance with the recurrence rules, rolling users for each shift
   * `level` - (Optional) - The priority level.
 The higher the value, the higher the priority.
 Within one schedule if two events have an overlap in time Amixr will choose the event with higher level.
   * `start` - (Required) The start time of the on-call shift.
 This parameter takes a date format as `yyyy-MM-dd'T'HH:mm:ss` (for example "2020-09-05T08:00:00")
   * `duration` - (Required) The duration of the event